Celebrity Cruises Reviews

 For kids and teens, the line offers a supervised program with different activities for the various age groups.
 There’s also group babysitting in the playroom, both late nights and for a couple of hours on port days.

 Dining-wise, Celebrity offers a stylish experience, with modern touches spicing up menus that, on the whole, are on par with other mainstream lines like Royal Caribbean and Holland America.
-Dining service is excellent, and the line’s main dining rooms are uniformly stunning, from the line’s oldest ship, 1995′s Century, to its newest, 2011′s Silhouette.
+Dining service is excellent, and the line’s main dining rooms are uniformly stunning across the fleet.
 Guests can opt to either dine traditionally — at a fixed time, with the same companions every night — or choose “Celebrity Select Dining,” which lets you vary your dining time day by day.

 In terms of specialty dining, the newer Solstice-class ships win the prize, supplementing their main restaurants and buffet with four specialty options each: the high-end Tuscan Grille for steaks and pastas; the European-themed Murano, featuring table-side cooking, carving, and flambé; Blu, a spa-cuisine option for guests occupying the ships’ AquaClass staterooms; and either an Asian restaurant or Qsine, which serves an eclectic international menu with super-creative presentations.